truongnhukhang/quod-ai-challenge-truongnhukhang1993-gmail.com/README.md

 ## Technical decisions
 ### what frameworks/libraries did you use?

-   As mentioned in dependencies section . i use 3 small libraries apache-common-io, jackson-databind , apache-common-csv to handle IO , JSON , CSV .
+   As mentioned in dependencies section .
+I use 3 small libraries apache-common-io, jackson-databind , apache-common-csv to handle IO , JSON , CSV .

 ### What are the benefits of those libraries?

-   I dont want to reinvent the wheel .
+   I don't want to reinvent the wheel .

 ### What would you improve in your code?

-1. Application download data from GHArchive by mutilthreading mechanism which each thread take responsibility one hour data .
-Sometime the GHArchive stop our request (may be i reach their rate limit ) lead to download thread stop and we lost some hour data -> thinking about implement exponential backoff function .
+1. Application download data from GHArchive by multithreading mechanism which each thread takes responsibility one-hour data .
+Sometimes the GHArchive stop our request (maybe I reach their rate limit ) lead to download thread stop and we lost some hour data -> thinking about implementing exponential backoff function

-2. Sometime we got the wrong Json format exception .
-I just log it and show to screent .
-Should be save it to DB or file so we can try to investigate it later
+2. Sometimes we got the wrong Json format exception .
+I just log them and show to screen .
+Should be saved it to DB or file so we can try to investigate it later

 3. Comment metric calculator .